Elevate CX with unified, enterprise-grade listening

 Slack also routinely adds new integrations with apps that Slack users use more.
 And it seems to have worked well for the platform: A poll found that 95% of users in a survey found using an [integrated] app in Slack makes those tools more valuable.

-Customer feedback metrics to measure
+Customer feedback analysis metrics

 When it comes to feedback measurement, quantitative feedback comes with measurable data.
 However, some techniques, like qualitative data coding, can help measure qualitative feedback.
 Here’s a list of key metrics you can measure:

-Indicate the nature of the feedback on a linear scale, often zero to nine, with lower scores indicating a negative experience
+➡️ Quantitative customer feedback metrics: Indicates the nature of the feedback on a linear scale, often zero to nine, with lower scores indicating a negative experience

-1. NPS - Measures customer loyalty by asking them how likely they are to recommend your product or service on a scale from 0 to 10
+1. NPS - Measures customer loyalty by asking them how likely they are to recommend your product or service on a scale from 0 to 10.

-2. CSAT - Short, direct questions after an interaction or purchase (e.g., “How satisfied were you with your experience?”) using a rating scale (e.g., 1 to 5)
+2. CSAT - Short, direct questions after an interaction or purchase (e.g., “How satisfied were you with your experience?”) using a rating scale (e.g., 1 to 5).

-4. Net Effort Score (NES) - Measures the ease of customer interaction or task completion (e.g., “How much effort did you have to exert to resolve your issue?”) on a numerical scale
+4. Net Effort Score (NES) - Measures the ease of customer interaction or task completion (e.g., “How much effort did you have to exert to resolve your issue?”) on a numerical scale.

-5. Response and resolution time: Average time taken to respond to and resolve customer issues
+5. Response and resolution time: Average time taken to respond to and resolve customer issues.

-Predictive customer feedback metrics
+➡️ Predictive customer feedback metrics

 Uses historic and real-time feedback data to predict business outcome